Rural North Dakota child care providers seek sustainability

 People are also reading…

-“There may be a need for more day care in the future in this community,” Fettig said, pointing out that the town has been growing again.
+“There may be a need for more day care in the future in this community,” Fettig said, pointing out that the community has recently been growing again.
 “There is only ours and one other committed gal that will probably be retiring soon.”

 It is a similar tale across many rural parts of the state, where most counties rely on a mix of small licensed home care catering to a handful of children, group care in a home or facility, or if they’re lucky, a larger child care center.
 Profits are minimal at best.